Matt-FTW/dotfiles/.github/README.md

 ### :heavy_plus_sign: Post Installation

-Here are some things you might consider changing:
+Here are some things you might consider changing or adding:

 - **Change Outputs**